eembees/eembees.github.io/content/science/intro.md

 +++
 ## Science
 This page is my page for exploration of science.
 I'm currently very fascinated by molecular biology and here I'll try to document my notes and papers that I find that interest me.

+Most of these notes are personal but I will try to make them as understandable as possible, mostly as a learning experience.